Credit card extended warranty coverage: What to know

 What is a credit card extended warranty?

 A credit card extended warranty can offer an extra level of product protection.
-In general, it extends a product’s original manufacturer’s written warranty.
-Some cards offer this warranty extension as an added cardholder benefit.
+In general, it extends a product’s original manufacturer’s written warranty by one or two years, depending on your card’s terms.
+Some cards offer this warranty extension as a cardholder benefit.

 How does an extended warranty work?